Productivity¶

 Array expressions¶

-- When combining multiple arrays, they often need to be properly aligned and broadcasted before the actual operation.
-Using Pandas alone won't do the trick because Pandas is too strict in this regard.
-Luckily, vectorbtpro has an accessor class method that can take a regular Python expression, identify all the variable names, extract the corresponding arrays from the current context, broadcast them, and only then evaluate the actual expression (also using NumExpr!)
+- When combining multiple arrays, they often need to be aligned and broadcast before the operation itself.
+Pandas alone often falls short because it can be too strict.
+Fortunately, VBT includes an accessor class method that can take a regular Python expression, identify all variable names, extract the arrays from the current context, broadcast them, and then evaluate the expression (with support for NumExpr!)

 >>> data = vbt.YFData.pull(["BTC-USD", "ETH-USD"])